The Forever Letter

 How The Forever Letter Came To Be

-The Forever Letter was inspired by the medieval tradition of an ethical will where parents would write to their children to pass on their values.
-They wrote with a sense of urgency, on the off chance that this was their last opportunity.
-In Hebrew, these ethical wills were originally known as tze-vah-oat, commandments, and some were even written in a commanding tone.
+The Forever Letter was inspired by the medieval tradition of the ethical will where parents would write to their children to pass on their values.
+These parents wrote with a sense of urgency, on the off chance that this was their last opportunity to communicate their values.
+In Hebrew, ethical wills were originally known as tze-vah-oat, commandments, and some were even written in a commanding tone.

 When I was 14, my father handed me an ethical will he had written to me and my siblings.
 It had a profound impact on me when I first read it, and it continues to impact me as the years move on.
-My father did not command his values; rather, he expressed his values and his love, and his weaknesses, and his hopes.
-What hooked me most was his vulnerability.
+My father did not command his values; rather, he expressed his values and hopes.
+He even shared some of his weaknesses.
+What touched me most was his vulnerability.
 He was more vulnerable than I had ever known him to be.

-For years I spoke, taught, and offered workshops on the topic of ethical wills before I realized I was actually creating a new kind of letter in which we express what matters to us most to the people who matter to us most.
-That we ask ourselves these questions: What can we say to the people we love that they may treasure for a lifetime?
-What can we say about us?
-About them?
-And about the relationship we share?
+For years I spoke, taught, and offered workshops on the topic of ethical wills before I realized I was actually in the process of creating a new kind of letter.
+A letter that we can write at any point in our lives to anyone we choose to communicate what matters to us most.
+One way to begin this letter is to ask ourselves the question: What do I most want to share about myself, the person I am writing to, and the relationship we share.

-Over the years, I have seen unresolved hurt in relationships and in families.
-I have seen family members and friends torn apart, no longer knowing why.
-I have seen people who don’t know the hearts of the people closest to them, and feel a sense of disconnectedness.
-I have also seen people who are close and connected, deeply appreciative of their mutual love and support.
+Over the years, I have seen unresolved hurt in friendships and in family relationships.
+I have seen loved ones torn apart, and some no longer remembering why.
+I have seen people so disconnected that they don’t know the hearts of the people closest to them.
+I have also seen people who are close, and connected, and appreciative of their mutual love and support.
 In all of these instances, I believe we can heal, uplift, and deepen our relationships through the writing of forever letters.

 What Can You Write?